John Pollard Seddon FRIBA (19 September 1827 – 1 February 1906) was an English architect, working largely on churches.

 From 1884 to 1904 he was in partnership with John Coates Carter.

-In 1904 he was Diocesan Architect for London and designed a gigantic Imperial Monumental Halls and 168 metre tower to be added to Westminster Abbey.
-It was supposed to restore the dominance of Westminster Abbey over the surrounding crowd of towers and monuments.
+In 1904 he was Diocesan Architect for London and designed a gigantic Imperial Monumental Halls, with a tall tower, to be added to Westminster Abbey.
+It was supposed to restore the dominance of the abbey over the surrounding crowd of towers and monuments.
 However, the cost of construction was prohibitive and it remained unbuilt.

-His works include the University College of Wales building in Aberystwyth, St Peter's Church, Ayot St Peter, Hertfordshire, St Catherine's Church, Hoarwithy, Herefordshire and, with John Prichard, the Church of St John, Llandenny, 1858-9 rebuild of St Mary's Church, Aberavon, and limited extensions to Dingestow Court, Monmouthshire, including the stables.
+His works include the University College of Wales building in Aberystwyth; St Peter's Church, Ayot St Peter, Hertfordshire; St Catherine's Church, Hoarwithy, Herefordshire; and, with Prichard, the Church of St John, Llandenny; the 1858–9 rebuild of St Mary's Church, Aberavon, and limited extensions to Dingestow Court, Monmouthshire, including the stables.
 He was also a prolific designer of furniture, metalwork, stained glass, tiles and ceramics.